Willy-Kimura/TrialMaker.Demo/README.md

 ![trial-maker-demo](/Assets/Screenshots/trial-maker-demo.gif)

-## 🔑 Demo limitations
+## 🍉 Demo limitations

 TrialMaker's demo library let's any interested developers test its core features.
 Once satisfied, you can go ahead and purchase the [premium](https://gum.co/QQejI) version that removes all limitations, allowing you to build distributable and production-ready applications.

-The demo limitations include:
+The limitations include:

 - A nag dialog appears per-build, both at design-time and runtime.
 - Maximum of 7 runtimes per license.